-Trophic state
+Trophic State

 Trophic state is a classification system for lakes that depends on fertility and is a useful index for rating and comparing lakes.
-From low to high nutrient and algal biomass (as chlorophyll) concentrations, the trophic states are: oligotrophic, mesotrophic, eutrophic and hypereutrophic.
-The nutrient and algal biomass concentrations that define these categories are shown in the following table, a figure of Alberta lakes compared by trophic state can be found on the ALMS website.
+From low to high nutrient and algal biomass (as chlorophyll-a) concentrations, the trophic states are: oligotrophic, mesotrophic, eutrophic and hypereutrophic.
+The nutrient and algal biomass concentrations that define these categories are shown in Table 2 and a graph of Alberta lakes compared by trophic state can be found on the ALMS website.
 A majority of lakes in Alberta are meso- to eutrophic because they naturally contain high nutrient concentrations due to our deep fertile soils.
-Thus, lakes in Alberta are susceptible to human impacts because they are already nutrient-rich; any further nutrient increases can bring about undesirable conditions illustrated in Fig 6.
+Thus, lakes in Alberta are susceptible to human impacts because they are already nutrient-rich; any further nutrient increases can bring about undesirable conditions illustrated in Figure.
+6.

-Fig. 6: Suggested changes in various lake characteristics with eutrophication.
-From "Ecological Effects of Wastewater", 1980
+Figure 6: Suggested changes in various lake characteristics with eutrophication.
+From "Ecological Effects of Wastewater", 1980.

-110phile status bused on lake water characteristics.
+Table 2: Trophic status based on lake water characteristics

 Trophic state Total Phosphorus (μg/L) Total Nitrogen (μg/L) Chlorophyll a (μg/L) Secchi Depth (m)

 Oligotrophic < 10 < 350 < 3.5 > 4

 Mesotrophic 10 - 30 350 - 650 3.5 - 9 4 - 2

 Eutrophic 30 - 100 650 - 1200 9 - 25 2 - 1

 Hypereutrophic > 100 > 1200 > 25 < 1

-Note: These values are from a detailed study of global lakes reported in Nurnberg 1996.
-Alberta Environment uses slightly different values for TP and CHL based on those of the OECD reported by Vollenweider (1982).
+Note: These values are from a detailed study of global lakes reported in Nurnberg, 1996.
+Alberta Environment uses slightly different values for TP and CHL based on those of the OECD reported by Vollenweider and Kerekes (1982).
 The AENV and OECD cutoffs for TP are 10, 35 and 100; for CHL are 3, 8 and 25.
 AENV does not have TN or Secchi depth criteria.
 The corresponding OECD exists for Secchi depth and the cutoffs are 6, 3 and 1.5 m.